rafaelbergoeing/web-scraper-python-job-offers/README.md

-# web-scraper-python-job-offers
-The following code webscraps all current job offers in a public sector job offer platform and puts together a dataset with relevant information of all job that contains certain key words in their descriptions based on the user's preferences
+#Python Web scraping and data cleaning project: This Python script scrapes all current job offers from a public sector job
+platform and compiles a dataset containing relevant information for jobs that match specific keywords in their descriptions, based on the user’s preferences.

+#relevant packages (python): beautifulsoup, selenium, pandas